gvwilson/sensibleadventures/bookster/bookster.md

 one of the customers had been giving her.
 The silence stretched out until the man who had spoken mumbled, "Sorry.
 Just making a joke."

-"Well, nobody's laughing," someone muttered.
+"Well, nobody's laughing," someone said coldly.

-Jack rustled his feathers again.  " So," he squawked brightly, "Who's buying the first round?"
+Jack rustled his feathers again.
+"So," he squawked brightly, "Who's buying the first round?"

 Erileine sat silently between her father and Razi as tiny glasses of